 Knobless Cylinders: (3.5 years)

-Also called Colored Cylinders come in four sets with red, yellow, blue, green, and red-colored wooden cylinders.
+The Montessori Knobless Cylinders also called Colored Cylinders to come in four sets with red, yellow, blue, green, and red-colored wooden cylinders.
 Each colored cylinder varies in size and dimension.

 - Yellow Cylinders: vary in height and diameter

 - Green Cylinders: vary in height and diameter

 - Red Cylinders: vary only in terms of the diameter and the height is constant

 - Blue Cylinders: Vary only in height and the diameter remains constant.

 The knobless cylinders develop refined motor skills and hand-eye coordination.

 The use of knobless cylinder blocks helps the child understand the difference between varied sizes and dimensions.